JaciBrunning/keys/README.md

 You can find copies of my main keys at [keybase.io/jaci](https://keybase.io/jaci).

 ### PGP (Main Key)
 This is my main key.
 Use it to verify a signed message from me, or to send an encrypted message to me.
+This is also the key I sign my commits with for the most part.

 ```
+Fingerprint: 7D9DA57F1491D45F0C29A0AFBC74A63E424DE6CE
+Short ID: BC74A63E424DE6CE
+Full key:

 -----BEGIN PGP PUBLIC KEY BLOCK-----

 mQINBF7tvK4BEADke3qkN+bMumtGGXngXpngxNIyc/a9XwW4eRklu/UPQPC28gkO